 Value: The value to filter for in the filter category.
 Click the text box; an alphabetical list appears of all available values.
 Either type out the value and select it from the list or scroll through the list and select your value.

 Clear: Clear the information from the fields.
-If you have already applied other filter criteria, those items will not be cleared.
+If you have already applied other filter criteria, clicking this button will not clear those items.

-Add: Add the current active filter setup to the active filter.
+Add: Add the new filter parameters to the active filter.
 When you click add, it will update the page’s list view with the filter applied.